itential/autocon4-workshop/README.md

 4. Get ready to automate!

 **Post-Workshop (Optional):**
 - Check out the [IAG installation guide](./iag/README.md) if you want to run automations from your own machine
+- Walk through the [Itential MCP setup guide](./mcp/README.md) if you want to run the Itential MCP server on your own machine
 - Explore this repository's assets to see all the scripts and playbooks we'll be using

 ## 🚨 Need Help?